+For the swap network required to implement operations on all register pairs $\Hl_{A_i}\Hl_{B_j}$, we will need a strategy that guarantees the appearance of each register at each position.
+It is enough to apply the permutation $\pi$ from Lemma~\ref{lemma:qubit-all-to-all} more times than required in there.

-Then the following is true: after applying $ \pi $ $n$ times on the sequence $(1,\dots,n)$, each number will appear at each position at least once. \end{lemma} \begin{proof} In order to satisfy the statement of the lemma, it is enough to show that $ \pi $ is a cyclic permutation (with no fixed points).
+\begin{lemma} Let $\pi$ be defined as in Lemma~\ref{lemma:qubit-all-to-all}.
+Then the following is true: after applying $n$ times permutation $\pi$ on the sequence $(1,\dots,n)$, each number will appear at each position at least once. \end{lemma} \begin{proof} In order to satisfy the statement of the lemma, it is enough to show that $ \pi $ is a cyclic permutation (with no fixed points).
 Indeed, suppose that there is an element in the list that appears only on a proper subset of the available positions.
 But then it forms its own, smaller cycle.
 Thus permutation $\pi$ cannot be itself a cyclic permutation.

 Now let us show that $\pi$ is a cyclic permutation.
 Equivalently, one can write $\pi$ using cycle notation for odd $n$ as

 and for even $n$ as

 In both cases, we have a cycle consisting of all elements of $\{1,\dots,n\}$.
 Hence $\pi$ is a cyclic permutation with no fixed points. \end{proof}